cryptobuks1/coinlizard/README.md

 # coinlizard

-A clone of coin gecko built with React.js, Tailwind 2.0 and Webpack 5
+A clone of coin gecko built with React.js, Tailwind 2.0 and Webpack 5, [hosted on Netlify](https://coinlizard.netlify.app/)